Federal agency

 Approved supplemental application expanding ASCENIV's pediatric indication

 For seven years, an immune therapy made from antibody-rich human plasma was available only to teenagers and adults.
-On May 4, 2026, the U.S. Food and Drug Administration extended ADMA Biologics' ASCENIV to children as young as two—closing a gap that left some of the most vulnerable pediatric patients dependent on off-label prescribing or alternative drugs.
+On May 4, 2026, the FDA extended ADMA's ASCENIV to children as young as two, ending the reliance on off-label or alternatives.

 Pre-NDA meeting with Mirum scheduled for summer 2026

 For the roughly 30,000 Americans living with primary sclerosing cholangitis (PSC), the U.S. Food and Drug Administration has never approved a single drug.
-On May 4, 2026, that drought moved closer to ending: Mirum Pharmaceuticals reported that its experimental pill volixibat hit the primary endpoint of its Phase 2b VISTAS trial, cutting the relentless itch that defines the disease by a wide margin over placebo.
+On May 4, 2026, Mirum Pharmaceuticals reported that its experimental pill volixibat hit the primary endpoint of its Phase 2b VISTAS trial, reducing the relentless itch far more than placebo.

 Approved first-in-class PROTAC 35 days early

-For 25 years, drug companies have tried to design medicines that don't just block harmful proteins but destroy them outright.
+For 25 years, drug companies have tried to design medicines that destroy harmful proteins outright rather than blocking them.
 On May 1, the U.S. Food and Drug Administration (FDA) approved the first one.
-VEPPANU, developed by biotech Arvinas and Pfizer, treats a hard-to-treat form of metastatic breast cancer by hijacking the cell's own garbage-disposal system to shred a mutated estrogen receptor that fuels the tumor.

 Issued approval on PDUFA action date

 Until May 2023, no drug was approved in the United States to treat the agitation that affects up to three-quarters of people with Alzheimer's disease.
 Doctors reached for antipsychotics off-label, a class of medicines that carries a black-box warning for increased death risk in older dementia patients.
-On April 30, 2026, the Food and Drug Administration (FDA) approved Axsome Therapeutics' Auvelity for the indication, doubling the menu of approved options from one to two.
-In its own press announcement, the FDA described the action as approving the 'first non-antipsychotic drug to treat agitation associated with dementia' — a framing that underscores what distinguishes Auvelity from the incumbent treatment, Rexulti.
+On April 30, 2026, the FDA approved Axsome Therapeutics' Auvelity for the indication, doubling approved options from one to two.
+The FDA called it the 'first non-antipsychotic drug to treat agitation associated with dementia' — what sets it apart from Rexulti.

 Co-issuing RAPID pathway